CE$\nu$NS Experiment Proposal at CSNS: Introduction

-Since the measurement of CE$\nu$NS process is vital for different fields of physics, many scientists has been devoting into this area since the first theoretical prediction was published by Daniel Z. Freedman in 1974 \cite{freedman1974coherent}.
-Owing to the coherent enhancement, its cross section is approximately proportional to the square of the neutron number in the nucleus \cite{drukier1984principles} making it much larger than any other neutrino-matter interactions.
-However, the signal produced by the recoiled nucleus is so weak that the CE$\nu$NS signal had not been observed until 2017 by COHERENT collaboration using $\pi^{+}$ decay-at-rest neutrinos from the Spallation Neutron Source (SNS) in Oak Ridge \cite{akimov2017observation}.
-There are also many other groups trying to detect CE$\nu$NS signal by reactor neutrinos with various kinds of technologies applied.
-For instance, cryogenic superconductor calorimeter is selected by NUCLEUS in France \cite{angloher2019exploring} while a astronomical CCD is applied by CONNIE in Mexico \cite{aguilar2019exploring}.
+Since the measurement of the CE$\nu$NS process is vital for different fields of physics, many scientists have been devoted to this area since the first theoretical prediction was published by Daniel Z. Freedman in 1974~\cite{freedman1974coherent}.
+Owing to the coherent enhancement, its cross section is approximately proportional to the square of the neutron number in the nucleus~\cite{drukier1984principles}, making it much larger than any other neutrino--matter interactions.
+However, the signal produced by the recoiled nucleus is so weak that the CE$\nu$NS signal had not been observed until 2017 by the COHERENT collaboration using $\pi^{+}$ decay-at-rest neutrinos from the Spallation Neutron Source (SNS) in Oak Ridge~\cite{akimov2017observation}.
+There are also many other groups trying to detect CE$\nu$NS signals using reactor neutrinos with various kinds of technologies applied.
+For instance, a cryogenic superconductor calorimeter was selected by NUCLEUS in France~\cite{angloher2019exploring} while an astronomical CCD was applied by CONNIE in Mexico~\cite{aguilar2019exploring}.

-Despite much effort has been put into the searching of CE$\nu$NS signal, the independent CE$\nu$NS signal detection verification still remains a blank to fill.
-Here we propose a CE$\nu$NS experiment at China Spallation Neutron Source (CSNS) which provides neutrinos with almost the same spectrum as SNS in Oak Ridge.
-The experiment design and the estimation of signal and background are discussed in section \ref{Exp_Deg} and section \ref{Sig_Bkg_Esti}.
-A sensitivity estimation and the experiment schedule are presented in section \ref{Sens} and section \ref{Sched}.
+Despite the significant effort that has been put into the searching of CE$\nu$NS signal, independent CE$\nu$NS signal detection verification still remains a blank to fill.
+Here, we propose the CLOVERS experiment: Coherent eLastic neutrinO(V)-nucleus scattERing at China Spallation Neutron Source (CSNS).
+The CSNS provides neutrinos with almost the same spectrum as SNS in Oak Ridge.
+The experiment design and the estimation of signal and background are discussed in Section \ref{Exp_Deg} and Section \ref{Sig_Bkg_Esti}.
+A sensitivity estimation and the experiment schedule are presented in Section \ref{Sens} and Section \ref{Sched}.